mildred/nclearseam/README.md

 - [Sample 2](samples/sample2.html): mounting other components
 - [Sample 3](samples/sample3.html): using something else than JSON for data sets

+**Important Node:** This is still a work in progress, and while working on it, there is a few areas that do not work as documented yet:

+- sample 1 and 2 might not work
+- using only JsonNode as dataset is deprecated, instead use your own structured data as shown in sample 3

 ### Hello World

 ```html